“Belonging, Being and Becoming”

 - Children have a strong sense of wellbeing.

 Our practices continually evolve to support quality outcomes for children through critical reflection and continuous improvement.

 Our educational program is meaningful to each child and reflects their individual interests, skills and abilities.
 Our programs are based on an ongoing cycle of planning for each child, with links to the children’s cultures and home life.
-The educational program follows the Early Years Learning Framework (EYLF) and My Time Our Place (MYTOP).
+The educational program follows the Early Years Learning Framework (EYLF).
 Staff implement learning through play using intentional teaching strategies.

 Our daily curriculum plan is based on various components; observations of individuals and group, child’s interests, intentional teaching, community engagement, curriculum reflections and family input.
 The curriculum reflection is a detailed reflection on the daily events of the children’s interests, spontaneous events, family input and community engagement which are linked to EYLF Outcomes.
 The daily plan and reflection are displayed within the room each day.